SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: validation_controls_web       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: validation_controls_web
 description: Validation controls
- # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
 author: Tony Yates
 so.date: 10.07.2011
 keywords:
-so.topic:                       # article, howto, reference, concept, guide

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.topic: tutorial
 ---

 # Validation controls

 The most common question about web client development today is "How do I prevent a save operation on a Sale or Appointment?"
 The question generally stems from some pretty sophisticated business rules that depend on user-defined fields and the dependency between them.

-In this article I'm going to present an easy way to enforce complex business rules, and demonstrate how you can interact with the user and tell them what needs to be done before a save will succeed.
+In this tutorial, I'm going to present an easy way to enforce complex business rules, and demonstrate how you can interact with the user and tell them what needs to be done before a save will succeed.

 ## Web client validation